 Besides using the TEXT function, you can also use the format cell option to convert numbers to text in Excel.

-Suppose you have a number 25 in cell B11 and you want to convert numbers to text in excel.
+Suppose you have a number 25 in cell B11, and you want to convert numbers to text.

 Suppose you want to convert the cell B13 to percentage format.

 Select the cell and press CTRL + 1 (or COMMAND + 1 for Mac) and select Percentage